 Sedges differ from grasses by having a 3-angled stem and structurally different flowers where the female flowers are enclosed in a sac like structure called the perigynium, which is subtended by a single scale.
 Stellate Sedge is a perennial tufted sedge usually found in forest edges and dry to moist woods.
 The flowering stems (culms) grow 8 to 35 inches high, erect to leaning in Mid-summer, unbranched with smooth surface except the upper areas may be rough to the touch.
 Stems are exceedingly narrow in width from 1.6 to 2.2 mm wide below to 0.5 to 0.9 mm wide near the top.
 Roots may put up multiple stems.
-Stem base have some brownish-purple coloration.
+Stem bases have some brownish-purple coloration.

 The basal leaf sheaths are tight and green with whitish-translucent fronts.
 Ligules are less than 2 mm long, wider than long with hyaline edges.